Power & Mounting

 Single-cable install on PoE-variant SKUs.
 Active on ETHERNET 0 only.

-ALPON X5 AI power input options block diagram - USB-C PD, Screw Terminal, PoE+
+ALPON X5 AI power input options block diagram showing USB-C PD, 12-32V DC Screw Terminal, and PoE+ paths through ideal diodes to the system rail

-Hardware tolerates simultaneous connections across USB-C, screw terminal, and PoE+, but we do not recommend using multiple sources at once in production.
-Simultaneous connection can complicate ground paths and failure analysis.
+Hardware tolerates simultaneous connection across USB-C, the screw terminal, and PoE+, but we do not recommend using multiple sources at once in production.
+Simultaneous connection complicates ground paths and failure analysis.

 USB Type-C PD input